Terms and Conditions of Your Deposit Account

 Account Adjustments – We may make adjustments to your account from time to time to reflect corrections or changes to your balance, including deposit reconciliation adjustments.
 In the event of an error that has caused an overstated balance, you agree to reimburse us immediately for the overstated amount.
 You will be sent a notice of any adjustment we make to your account that is more than $10.
 Any correction made to your deposit of $10 or less will be reflected on your bank statement.
 You may confirm the final credit amount of your deposit and your account balance at any time.
 Under this Agreement, you are required to review your bank statement and report any errors within fifteen (15) calendar days after the statement has been made available to you.
 If you fail to notify us of any errors on your statement, it will be deemed final and correct.

 Return Deposit/Cashed Items – If a deposited or cashed item is returned to us by the bank on which it is drawn, we may accept that return and charge the item back against your account without regard to whether the other bank returned the item before its midnight deadline.
 At our option and without notice to you that the item has been returned, we may resubmit any returned item for payment.
 You waive notice of dishonor and protest, and agree that we will have no obligation to notify you of any deposited or cashed item that is returned to us.
 Unless prohibited by applicable law or regulation, we also reserve the right to charge back to your account, or to any other account(s) you have established with us if there are insufficient collected funds in your account with which to effect a charge back, the amount of any item deposited to your account or cashed, in whole or in part for you, which either was originally paid by the payor bank and which is later returned to us, or which was returned to us by the payor bank without settlement for the item, due to an allegedly forged, unauthorized or missing endorsement or drawer’s signature, claim of alteration, encoding error or other problem which in our judgment justifies reversal of the credit.
-If this occurs, we may charge you a fee as stated in our “Other Fees & Charges Disclosure”.
 We may process a copy or other evidence of a returned item in lieu of the original.

 Night Depository – This service is available for business customers who arrange with us for night depository services.
 If you are a consumer and make a deposit at one of our night depository containers, we will attempt to process your deposit; however, you agree that we have no liability for processing such deposit in the event of a dispute between us.
 Business customers must follow two important rules.
 In addition, you must also comply with the rules in any separate night depository agreement with us.